 Not having the most basic credential (a bachelor’s degree) meant I worked HARDER than most.
 While my colleagues occupied their office space with the confidence they deserved every inch of it, I worked my patootie off in mine.

-I was consumed with bringing value to make Deborah proud and when I did, she always applauded me.
+I was consumed with bringing value to make Deborah proud, and when I did, she always applauded me.
 She celebrated me more than I celebrated myself.
 In fact, she did that with all of us in the organization.

 She was that kind of leader.

-God used her to change my life.
+God used a non-Christian to change my life.

 After that conversation, something clicked inside me.